 Basics: Scan all FCH for wire and PIT tags.
 Any fish hauled to LFH or NPTH must be given 1-ROP punch.
 If you release a fish give it 1-LOP and take scales.
-Scales should also be taken on 67% of the unmarked/untagged fish hauled to LFH or NPTH.
+Scales should also be taken on 67% (2 out of 3) of the unmarked/untagged fish hauled to LFH or NPTH.

-Note: NO WIRE TAGGED FISH SHOULD BE PASSED UPSTREAM.
+Note: ALL WIRE TAGGED FISH > 31 cm SHOULD BE HAULED TO LFH or NPTH.

-Data collected from spring/summer Chinook should be put on the same form that is used for FCH.
-Please note spring or summer under comments.
+Data collected from spring/summer chinook should be put on the same form that is used for FCH.
+Please note Spring or Summer under comments.